-Each year, CRPO will randomly select a number of registrants for Peer and Practice Review.
 If you are selected to participate in PPR, a peer assessor will engage you in the process to help you identify your areas of strength and areas that may benefit from enhancement.
 Peer assessors are fellow members of CRPO who have been trained to conduct PPRs.
 They, and the College, are committed to collaborating with you and supporting you to meet your professional obligations, many of which are laid out in the Professional Practice Standards for Registered Psychotherapists.

 Registrants may also be referred for a Peer and Practice Review:

 - if, following review of a registrant’s submitted Professional Development tools, there are concerns regarding their participation; and

 - in cases where a registrant hasn’t completed 750 Currency Hours within the previous three calendar years.
 Referrals of this kind are made by the Registrar.

 Please read the Peer and Practice Review Guide for the Remote Interview for more information.